 Dean William C. Powers of the School of Law has filed with the secretary

-of the Faculty Council the following to allow undergraduate foreign
+of the Faculty Council the following additions to the options of required

 The edited proposal was received from the Office of Official Publications